Frequently Asked Questions about the Medicare HOS

 The HOS-M reports are distributed annually, one year after data collection, for the new cross-sectional survey data.
 The HOS-M program timelines are posted on the HOS-Modified Overview page to provide a reasonable estimate of when the HOS-M reports will be completed and ready for distribution each year.
 The “Availability of Reports and Data” section provides the distribution dates from previous years.
 The approved users of the CMS HPMS at your plan will receive an announcement of the availability of the reports.
 If assistance is required regarding HPMS access, you may contact CMS via email at firstname.lastname@example.org.

-How can MAOs obtain their HOS reports?
+How can MAOs and PACE organizations obtain their HOS reports?

 What does it mean if my MAO has been identified as an "outlier" in a HOS Performance Measurement Report?

 Outliers are MAOs that performed significantly better (i.e., better than expected) or significantly worse (i.e., worse than expected) when compared to the national average.
 The national average is based on all MAOs that participated in performance measurement.
 MAOs can be outliers on a measure of physical health (which is based on death and the VR-12 Physical Component Summary score), or on a measure of mental health (which is based on the VR-12 Mental Component Summary score).
 Additional information is available in the Methodology section of the Performance Measurement report.
-A sample Performance Measurement report is available for download from the Overview section under the Resources page.
+A sample Performance Measurement report is available for download from the Overview section on the Resources page.

 How are the performance measurement results calculated for the HOS Performance Measurement Reports?